-The ICF Group started in 2018 a strategic plan for digital transformation with the objective of defining, prioritizing and planning the entity's digital strategy.
-The project is coordinated by the General Directorate of Finances and Operations, and has the collaboration of multidisciplinary internal and external teams.
+In 2017, the ICF Group initiated a strategic plan for digital transformation with the aim of defining, prioritizing and planning the entity's digital strategy.
+The project is coordinated from the General Directorate of Finance and Operations, and has the collaboration of internal and external multidisciplinary teams.